RaphielGang/Telegram-Paperplane/README.md

 - `.approvepm`:                      Approves the Person in reply to PM, incase PM-Permit is enabled

+### Credits:

+I would like to thank people who assisted me throughout this project:

+@YouTwitFace
+@TheDevXen
+@Skittles9823
+@deletescape
+@songotenks69
+@Ovenoboyo
+SphericalKat

+and much more people I haven't mentioned here too.

 Found Bugs?
 Start up an issue on issue tracker, or feel free to post in my support group.